-Applications from international students seeking admission to the undergraduate program should be directed to the Director of International Programs.
-A TOEFL (Test of English as a Foreign Language) score of 550 is generally required.
-Academically qualified students with scores between 450 and 550 may be eligible for the English Support Program.
+Applications from international students seeking admission to the undergraduate program should be directed to the Coordinator of International Student Enrollment.
+A written TOEFL (Test of English as a Foreign Language) score of 213 is generally required for admission.
+Academically qualified students with scores between 180 and 213 may be eligible for admission conditional upon enrollment in English as a Second Language Classes.